 Note: The views stated in this letter are not necessarily the opinion of Securities America and should not be construed, directly or indirectly, as an offer to buy or sell any securities mentioned herein.
 Information is based on sources believed to be reliable; however, their accuracy or completeness cannot be guaranteed.
 Please note that statements made in this newsletter may be subject to change depending on any revisions to the tax code or any additional changes in government policy.
 Please note that individual situations can vary.
 Unless certain criteria are met, Roth IRA owners must be 59½ or older and have held the IRA for five years before tax-free withdrawals are permitted.
 Additionally, each converted amount is subject to its own five-year holding period.
 Investors should consult a tax advisor before deciding to do a conversion.

 Rules and laws governing 529 plans are varied and subject to change.
 As with other investments, there are generally fees and expenses associated with participation in a 529 plan.
 There is also a risk that these plans may lose money or not perform well enough to cover college costs as anticipated.
 Most states offer their own 529 programs, which may provide advantages and benefits exclusively for their residents.
 Investors should consider, before investing, whether the investor's or the designated beneficiary's home state offers any tax or other benefits that are only available for investment in such state's 529 college savings plan.
 Such benefits include financial aid, scholarship funds, and protection from creditors.
 The tax implications can vary significantly from state to state.
 Tax laws and provisions may change at any time.
+Death of the contributor prior to the end of the five-year period may result in a portion of the contribution to be included in the contributor’s estate.
 Please consult a qualified tax professional to discuss tax matters.
 Source: irs.gov.
-Contents provided by the Academy of Preferred Financial Advisors, Inc. Reviewed by Keebler & Associates. © Academy of Preferred Financial Advisors, Inc. 2021
+Contents provided by the Academy of Preferred Financial Advisors, Inc. Reviewed by Keebler & Associates. © Academy of Preferred Financial Advisors, Inc. 2022